anand-tummapudi/designpatterns/README.md

 * Threadpool - Threadpool is also implemented using singleton.

 #### 3. Builder Pattern
-There are three major issues with Factory pattern and Abstract factory pattern when the object contains a lot of attributes.
-We need to pass many arguments, need to maintain the order of orguments to pass and manage arguments from client.
-We will have all setter methods and have a build method to build the object.
+There are issues with Factory pattern and Abstract factory patterns, when the object contains a lot of attributes.
+We need to pass many arguments, need to maintain the order of arguments to pass and manage arguments from client.
+Builder pattern, maintains a private constructor and a builder static inner class with common arguments and optional arguments setters.
+It returns the builder factor object and contains a build method which returns the actual object with builder argument.
+In the private constructor of actual class we have the builder argument, which forms the required object with the required parameters.

 ## Structural Patterns